 Carbohydrates are a class of organic molecules consisting of a carbon (C) backbone with attached oxygen (O) and hydrogen (H) atoms.
-Carbo means "carbon" and hydrate means "water," or H2O, thus giving a hint as to how these molecules are formed.
-The simplest of carbohydrates in terms of molecular structure, the simple sugars, exist in arrangements of one or two molecules.
+"Carbo" means carbon and "hydrate" means water or H_2O , thus giving a hint as to how these molecules are formed.1 The simplest of carbohydrates in terms of molecular structure, the simple sugars, exist in arrangements of one or two molecules.

 The arrangement and number of carbon molecules dictate the type of simple sugar.
-The chemical formula for these simple sugars is $C_nH{2n}O_n$, where n equals a simple sugars Another name for simple carbohydrates.
-These are sugars that exist as single sugar molecules (i.e., monosaccharides) or two linked simple sugar molecules (i.e., disaccharides). number from three to seven.
+The chemical formula for these simple sugars is $C_nH{2n}O_n$, where simple sugars Another name for simple carbohydrates.
+These are sugars that exist as single sugar molecules (i.e., monosaccharides) or two linked simple sugar molecules (i.e., disaccharides). n equals a number from three to seven.
 For example, the most important simple sugar for the human body is glucose.
-It has six carbons in its chemical structure, and thus its formula is comes from the sun.
+It has six carbons in its chemical structure, and thus its formula is $C_6H{12}O_6$.
+In addition to glucose, there are literally hundreds of other simple sugars that exist in nature.
+However, glucose and a few other simple sugars are the most important to the human body because they can be digested, absorbed, and utilized for energy.

+Glucose and most of the other types of carbohydrates that exist in nature are synthesized by plants in a process known as photosynthesis (see Figure 3.1).
+The energy required to construct a carbohydrate comes from the sun.
 The sun's light energy is captured by plants and used to combine carbon dioxide (CO2) from the air and water (H2O) from the soil to create simple sugars.
 The simple sugars are linked together to make complex carbohydrates, such as starch and glycogen.
 Starch photosynthesis An energy-requiring process in which plants capture light energy from the sun and use the energy to combine carbon dioxide and water to form carbohydrates.